zencart/documentation/content/user/about_us/features.md

 - Multiple Currency Support
 - Ability to add new pages

 Do you have a question about whether Zen Cart offers a particular feature?
-It might be answered [on this page](/user/miscellaneous/can_zen_cart).
+It might be answered [on the miscellaneous FAQs page](/user/miscellaneous/can_zen_cart).